jjacobx/qtnh/README.md

 # Quantum Tensor Network Hub

-This project aims to create a generalised distributed software for performing contractions of tensor networks, for the purpose of simulating quantum circuits.
+This project aims to create a generalised distributed software for contracting tensor networks, mainly for the purpose of quantum circuit simulations.

-To build and run the code, execute the following commands:
+To build and run the program, execute the following commands:

 ```bash
 mkdir build && cd build